-- \cdot Straw wattles will be installed and maintained throughout the entire life of the proposed cultivation operation along the western borders of the outdoor cultivation. - · Piled topsoil that is exposed will be covered with a tarp while not in use to maintain sediment control and reduce dust impacts. - · Gravel will be placed along all access roads to reduce exposed dirt.
+- · Straw wattles will be installed and maintained throughout the entire life of the proposed cultivation operation along the south and eastern borders of the cultivation areas. - · Gravel will be placed along all access roads to reduce exposed dirt.

 C. Regulatory Compliance (Stormwater)